 Get around using the MAX, Streetcar, or bus.
 Portland public transportation can get you almost anywhere in the city.
 You can also work those thighs like a local and rent a bike (or unicycle, if you fancy.)
 Nike, whose world headquarters are located in Beaverton, OR, have just introduced a new bikeshare program for Portland called Biketown, aimed at locals and tourists.
 If you must take a cab, know that it is literally impossible to hail a taxi in PDX so you will have to book ahead, or use Lyft as the transportation app of choice.

-- Voodoo Donuts SW.
+- Skip the crowds at Voodoo Donuts SW.
 Though the donuts are delicious and reasonably priced, the lines at the downtown Voodoo are insane 24/7.
 Save yourself a couple of hours and visit their NE Sandy location, just 10 minutes away.

 - Parking or trying to drive around Portland during rush hour.
 If you must rent a car, try using a service such as Zip Car or Car 2 Go which both offer hourly rates on car rental, and you don’t have to worry about downtown parking tickets.
 The professional Portlanders bike, walk, or MAX their way around the city.

-Looking for something in the middle?
-Try Airbnb!
-There are an amazing selection of rooms scattered around different neighborhoods with prices starting as low as $20 per night (but for a full apartment closer to nightlife and shopping streets, expect to pay at least $40-60 per night.)
+Another inexpensive option is Airbnb.
+There are an amazing selection of rooms scattered around different neighborhoods with prices starting as low as $20 per night.
+But for a full apartment closer to nightlife and shopping streets, expect to pay at least $40-60 per night.

 Ace Hotel (1022 SW Harvey Milk St) in SW is just blocks away from Powell’s Bookstore, The Roxy, and the downtown Food Cart Hub.
 Rooms starting at $100 per night.